-Patterns of absence, or lateness or other concerns are shared with the Pupil Entitlement and Investigation Team (PEI), who check attendance records and discuss any problems.
+- put formal support in place in the form of a parenting contract - issue a fixed penalty notice - Share concerns with the Pupil Entitlement and Investigation Team (PEI), who check attendance records and discuss any problems.
 The PEI team is available to support parents who may be having difficulties in ensuring that their children attend school regularly.
 Where necessary, legal action may be taken by the Local Authority.